Installing DKubeX on RKE2 Cluster on Azure¶

 curl -sfL https://get.rke2.io | INSTALL_RKE2_VERSION=v1.26.12+rke2r1 sh -

-Enable the RKE2 server service by running the following command.
+Enable and start the RKE2 server service by running the following command.

 Note